jimken123/jimken123.github.io/README.md

 JFC, what the fuck even are gemfiles?

-Anyway, they break stuff and bundler blah blah and your can fix it repeatedly with monkey-see monkey-do from [here](https://jekyllrb.com/docs/ruby-101/).
+Anyway, they break stuff and bundler blah blah and you can fix it repeatedly with monkey-see monkey-do from [here](https://jekyllrb.com/docs/ruby-101/).

 ## RSS feed